codeonlyjs/website/content/guide/templateText.md

 ## HTML Nodes

-To declare text that won't be escaped (ie: raw HTML), use the `html` directive to mark the text as html.
+To include raw HTML text, use the `html` directive to mark the text as HTML.

 This example requires escaping on the ampersand (`&amp;`) and uses embedded formatting elements (`<em>`):